Positioning

 • 3 for GPSD API

-• 4 for NMEA (particularly GGA) message from UDP messages.
+• 4 for NMEA messages over UDP.
 If you want, change the UDP port number for NMEA message reception from the parameter location_nmea_udp_port.

 After modifying the ini file, restart Qosium Probe.